How Many Successful Cases Have You Treated?

 Our Technology: This is a very exciting time to be practicing orthodontics.
 The ability to eliminate clay impressions due to our digital intra-oral scanners makes the process much more pleasurable - for our patients and our orthodontists.

 - Our Experience: Because of our experience, especially with Invisalign, we can treat more difficult or complex cases than other orthodontists.
 Other providers do not have the confidence to even attempt Invisalign, and thus strongly recommend that the patient use metal braces when they're still an Invisalign candidate.

-- Our Materials: The typical braces are not so typical any longer!
-In additon to traditional braces and Invisalign, we also use low profile and narrow braces making them less obvious.
+- Our Materials: The typical braces are not so typical any longer.
+In addition to traditional braces and Invisalign, we also use low profile and narrow braces making them less obvious.
 We also use clear braces, which use ceramic, tooth-colored brackets.
 If you want to express yourself with colors on your braces or Invisalign, we can accommodate that without sacrificing the efficacy of the appliance.

-- Our Convenience: We have four offices, two in Cincinnati, one of Ft.
-Thomas and one in Florence.
+- Our Convenience: We have five Greater Cincinnati offices.
 Each office is completely digitally integrated, which allows each patient to be seen closer to where they are when they need to be seen.

 How Many Appointments Will It Take for My Braces Treatment?
 How Long Could I (or My Child) Be in Treatment?

 We like to think of the answer to this question much like taking a vacation.
 Orthodontic treatment time is similar to traveling.
 How long you travel depends on the distance to the destination, the speed you travel (plane, train, automobile) and dealing with situations as they occur.

 How Long Do Appointments Usually Last?